 A few times per month, our high school counselor hosts a scholarship workshop for high school students.
 It is a drop-in opportunity and the presentation highlights the scholarship process, how-to’s, do’s and don’ts, resources, etc. Students will also have an opportunity to get started researching after the workshop.
 Most workshops are held in the main office conference room or resource classroom during lunchtime or after school from 2:30pm-3:00pm.
 Students will receive invites and notifications for scholarship workshops in their school emails.

 Our high school counselor, Ms. Cummings, facilitates resume building in one-on-one appointments with students.
 The calendar for student sign-ups can be found on the ICS website, by clicking the “Counseling” tab.
 Students can meet to ask questions, work on editing, get feedback, practice interviews, etc. Group resume workshops may be available in the future and students will receive updates if this opportunity is offered.

 Browse colleges and universities via virtual tours with the link below!
 Each school features a student-led virtual representation of the campus and what the college or university has to offer.
 This website highlights all kinds of college/university campuses including, liberal arts, art schools, ivy leagues, small and rural, private, public, and more.

-Thank you to our panelists and facilitator for a great discussion.
+Thank you to our panelists and facilitator for a great discussion in 2018.
 View a recording of the session.